In this Article

 Lubricate the nostrils, as instructed, with a Q-tip and Vaseline to soften harden crusts.
 Peroxide helps to loosen crusts.
 After several days a few of the absorbable sutures may become noticeable.
 Be gentle while brushing the upper teeth.
 They will often be tender for several weeks, and there may some numbness of the teeth and palate for several months.

 Exercise and swimming may be resumed after 3 weeks if there are no bleeding problems.
 Diving should be postponed for two months.
-It is advisable not to schedule travel for three weeks following surgery to allow for proper postoperative.
+It is advisable not to schedule travel for three weeks following surgery to allow for proper postoperative recovery and healing.

 Notify Your Doctor If You Have: